DataDog/integrations-core/docs/dev/new_check_howto.md

 ]
 ```

-Find below the description for each attributes -each one of them is mandatory- of your `service_checks.json` file:
+Find below the description for each attributes—each one of them is mandatory—of your `service_checks.json` file:

 | Attribute       | Description                                                                                                              |
 | ----            | ----                                                                                                                     |